WenKang689/AWS3TierVPC/README.md

 # AWS 3-Tier VPC

-This is a hands on project creating a 3-Tier Virtual Privare Cloud(VPC) in Amazon Web Services(AWS) using AWS Management Console.
+This is a hands on project creating a 3-Tier Virtual Private Cloud(VPC) in Amazon Web Services(AWS) using AWS Management Console.

 # Architecture Overview